Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

-These arguments are made precise in the next two sections.
-In Section \ref{generation_sec}, we prove the `generation' of interface, or `initial layer' result in Theorem \ref{Thm_Generation}.
-In Section \ref{propagation_sec}, we argue the `propagation' of interface result, or motion by mean curvature with a homogenized `surface tension-mobility' speed, for the continuum Allen-Cahn equation with nonlinear diffusion operator, in Theorem \ref{Thm_Propagation}.
+Section \ref{main results on pde} summarizes results obtained in \cite{EFHPS} on the `generation' of interface, or `initial layer' property (cf.\ Theorem \ref{Thm_Generation}) and the `propagation' of interface, or motion by mean curvature with a homogenized `surface tension-mobility' speed, for the continuum Allen-Cahn equation with nonlinear diffusion (cf.\ Theorem \ref{Thm_Propagation}).